timvisee/timvisee.com/content/blog/2019-07-17_snippet-correctly-capitalize-names-in-php/index.md

 ---

-> Using numbers to identify people would be a more rational choice, except
-> when you're using Pi. \s
+Using numbers to identify people would be a more rational choice, except when you're called Pi. /s

 {{ fit_image(path="blog/2019-07-17_snippet-correctly-capitalize-names-in-php/beagle-boys.png") }}